Fertilizer: Subsidies

 In China, regulations have been implemented to control the use of N fertilizers in farming.
 In 2008, Chinese governments began to partially withdraw fertilizer subsidies, including subsidies to fertilizer transportation and to electricity and natural gas use in the industry.
 In consequence, the price of fertilizer has gone up and large-scale farms have begun to use less fertilizer.
 If large-scale farms keep reducing their use of fertilizer subsidies, they have no choice but to optimize the fertilizer they have which would therefore gain an increase in both grain yield and profit.

 In March 2022, the United States Department of Agriculture announced a new $250M grant to promote American fertilizer production.
 Part of the Commodity Credit Corporation, the grant program will support fertilizer production that is independent of dominant fertilizer suppliers, made in America, and utilizing innovative production techniques to jumpstart future competition.

+In the European Union The Russo-Ukrainian war and the subsequent strong increase in energy and mineral fertiliser prices highlighted the need for greater autonomy and efficiency in the production and use of fertilisers.
+The amended Temporary Crisis and Transition Framework for State Aid enabled EU countries to provide specific support to farmers and fertiliser producers.
+Funds generated by measures such as the cap on the market revenues of certain electricity generators and the solidarity contribution can also be used, subject to the applicable conditions, for purposes of national support schemes.